htcondor/htcondor/docs/man-pages/condor_install.rst

     This prevents *condor_install* from moving an ``sbin`` directory out of the way that it should not move.
-This is particularly useful if you’re trying to install HTCondor in a location used by other things (``/usr``, ``/usr/local``, etc.) For example:
+This is particularly useful if you're trying to install HTCondor in a location used by other things (``/usr``, ``/usr/local``, etc.) For example:
     *condor_install* **–prefix=/usr** will not move ``/usr/sbin`` out
     of the way unless you specify the **–backup** option.